jcnguye/ser321-spring20223-C-jcnguye/Assignment5/Leader/README.md

    we need to know about it. (if you do not include a screencast you might lose more points if we cannot see some of your features).
 2. [] Explain how to run your program, be specific on what we need to do.
 3. [] c) Explain how your different systems communicate with each other.

+    Program starts up with a leader, which then node makes a connections to leader gets a response back from leader, from there client can make request to leader from leader get money from nodes and send back to client amount borrowed and pay back

 4. [] d) Explain your project and which requirements you were able to fulfill.
 5. [] e) Explain your protocol.

+    Client makes a request that is always associated with a type for request like credit and payback,

 6. [] (3 point) Project is well-structured and easy to understand.
 7. Starting the program: the order in which we need to start things is up to you but you need to tell us in your Reamde.